 Irrespective of if you are a sender or receiver of a document in a Scrive eSign workflow, you and the other party/-ies invited to that workflow receives information on the other party/-ies taking part in that workflow.
 Such information is necessary for the execution of the workflow, to identify/authenticate the individuals taking part in accordance with the methods as configured in the Scrive eSign service by the sender, and to enable Scrive to produce the evidence package (including a transaction log) that is attached to each document signed through Scrive eSign.
 Thus, such information typically includes names, emails, mobile phone numbers, title, company details and IP-addresses.
 In addition, this may also include drawn signature (added by a party), evidence of eID authentication (including inter alia ID number or similar) when and as required for a stronger authentication.

-In order to be able to provide the eSign services or support services, conduct marketing or keep our financials, Scrive employs several service providers, such as for example hosting partners and system providers.
+In order to be able to provide the eSign services or support services, conduct marketing or administer our finances, Scrive employs several service providers, such as hosting partners and system providers.